minghaochai/SleekFlow/README.md

 - In the .env file, change the 'REACT_APP_API_BASE_URL' property to point to the backend api url
 - Run "npm start" to start the client

+#### How to run the test cases
+- Open the 'frontend' folder with visual studio
+- Run "npm test"

 # DEMO
 - The demo.webm is a video file demonstrating the solution.
 It can be played with Windows Media Player or VLC media player